 What Are Push Notifications?

 Push notifications are brief alert messages that are sent through an application installed on your mobile device.
 These messages do not require you to open your app to access the message.
 Whatever type of mobile device you are using, Android or iOS or any other OS, you will receive push notifications if you have apps installed and so can anyone to whom you want to send your business communication.
 Push notifications let you reach to a larger network of people at the same time by "pushing" your message to the entire group.
-In short, push notifications are reminders that your users have your app installed on their mobile devices.
-Although it is primarily used for mobile marketing, web push notifications are equally popular.

 How Push Notifications Work - The Technical Details